-I’ve often thought there’s two main kinds of people who keep fishponds, those who view their pond as a bit of an outdoor aquarium and those who view it as a wet flowerbed.
-Depending on which one you identify with, a pond can be either an opportunity to grow an exciting range of plants, or a feature which needs plants to provide biological balance.
+I’ve often thought there are two main kinds of people who keep fishponds, those who view their pond as a bit of an outdoor aquarium and those who view it as a wet flowerbed.
+Depending on which one you identify with, a pond can be either an opportunity to grow an exciting range of plants or a feature which needs plants to provide biological balance.
 Of course, many of us have a foot in both camps.

 Firstly, let’s tackle the whole issue with the ‘balanced pond’ approach.
 It’s a very fine balance between having enough plants to remove all the nutrients that fuel algae growth and having an excess of submerged ‘oxygenating plants’ which can crash a pond by removing dissolved oxygen in the hours of darkness and suffocating the fishes, particularly the largest individuals.
 As these events tend to happen in the height of summer when the sun rises in what’s almost the middle of the night for many of us, they often go unwitnessed, and a few hours of sunshine has the plants photosynthesising merrily and hiding the evidence.
 Any pond containing fish and a large amount of submerged vegetation (or algae) will need aeration overnight, so you can see that using oxygenating plants and a solar-powered pump https://www.fishkeeper.co.uk/pond-products/pond-pumps/solar-powered-pumps can be a hazardous situation.
 Likewise, turning off your pond pump at night is likely to lead to similar problems.
 As this issue is entirely due to the actions of submerged plants, the best choice of plants for improving water quality are those which have their roots in the pond but their foliage above water.
 Note that this is mostly a fish problem – amphibians and aquatic insects often have means to breathe air and those which don’t will generally avoid unsuitable habitats.